pe44enka/WordCloud/README.md

 * **Word cloud vizualization:** matplotlib

 ### Installation:
-You shouldn't really install this code, just click on the "Word_Cloud.ipynb" file and in the follow window click on "Open in Colab" button.
+You shouldn't really install this code, just click on the "WordCloud.ipynb" file and in the follow window click on "Open in Colab" button.
 This will redirect you on [Colab](colab.research.google.com) by Google website.